yuvalsol/POCOGenerator/README.md

 Many-to-Many relationship is when two or more entities have multiple references to all the other entities in the relationship.
 A database implementation of Many-to-Many relationship is a join table, or intuitively a table "in the middle", that is a construct of all the primary keys of all the tables that take part in the relationship.
 Every primary key in the join table is also a foreign key to the appropriate primary key in the other corresponding table.
 The tables in the Many-to-Many relationship don't reference each other directly but rather go through the join table, hence the table "in the middle".

-If the join table has more columns than the foreign keys to the other primary keys, for example a create time column, then POCO Generator will treat this relationship as One-To-Many relationship between the join table and each of the other tables in the relationship.
+If the join table has more columns than the foreign keys to the other primary keys, for example a create time column, then POCO Generator will treat this relationship as One-to-Many relationship between the join table and each of the other tables in the relationship.
 This will also take effect when the **Many-to-Many Join Table** setting is enabled.

 In this example, a product can be in several warehouses and every warehouse stores several products.
 The join table is `WarehouseProducts`.
 All the columns of `WarehouseProducts` are primary keys and each column is a foreign key to `Product` primary key or `Warehouse` primary key appropriately.